Tilted Solid-On-Solid is liquid: scaling limit of SOS with a potential on a slope: Deterministic approximation of height functions via tilings

-\end{claim} \begin{proof} We enumerate separately the different parts as in \cref{fig:entropy_loop}.
+possible values for $\Gamma_{k-1} \xor \Gamma_k$. \end{claim} \begin{proof} First we note that by construction $\Gamma_{k} \setminus \Gamma_{k-1}$ must be the lowest level line satisfying the boundary condition forced by $\zeta$ so it is completely determined by $\Gamma_{k-1} \setminus \Gamma_k$.
+We enumerate separately the different parts as in \cref{fig:entropy_loop}.
 Draw a \southeast to \northwest half line starting at the \southwest-most point of the loop $\zeta$; note that $\Gamma_{k}$ cannot cross this line but we can assume $\Gamma_{k-1}$ does (otherwise there is nothing to prove on the \west side).
 Also draw a parallel line from the \southwest-most point of $\varrho_{i(\zeta)}$ and a straight \north one and then copy with symmetric directions on the \east side.
+Denote by $\mathsf{a}, \mathsf{b}, \mathsf{c}, \mathsf{d}, \mathsf{e}, \mathsf{f}$ the intersections of the path $\Gamma_{k-1}$ with these rays, marked from left to right in \cref{fig:entropy_loop}.

 We enumerate from the center outward.
-For the inner portion (cyan in \cref{fig:entropy_loop}) between the two vertical lines, we note that its length is at most $\diam(\varrho_{i(\zeta)})$, with $2$ choices per step and at most $A$ allowed vertical translations.
-Then the two paths in ``$\frac{1}{8}$-plane'' portions (the black paths in \cref{fig:entropy_loop}), we note that given the two areas between them, there are fewer of them than integer partitions with these twice these areas (which would correspond to paths in quarter planes).
-It is then standard that the number of partitions of an integer $n$ can be bounded by $e^{Cn}$ for some $C$.
-Finally for the paths between the parallel diagonal lines (green in \cref{fig:entropy_loop}), note that they are completely determined once we know their length and the positions of respectively the \northeast and \southeast steps for the \west and \east side.
-Then number of such steps is at most $|\zeta|$ because by construction $\zeta$ contains the loop $\varrho_{i(\zeta)}$ but also the total number of unknown steps at that point is at most $L_i$. \end{proof}
+The path from $\mathsf{c}$ to $\mathsf{d}$ between the two vertical lines has length at most $\diam(\varrho_{i(\zeta)})$.
+By construction, the $\psi_1^{(i)}$ are all tilings, so each step along that path has $2$ possible orientations and there are at most $A$ allowed position for $\mathsf{c}$.
+The path from $\mathsf{b}$ to $\mathsf{c}$ stays by definition in a ``$\frac{1}{8}$-plane'' and the area in this ``$\frac{1}{8}$-plane'' they delimit is smaller than $A$.
+We can identify such paths as symmetric integer partitions with area at most $2A$.
+It is then standard that the number of partitions of an integer $n$ can be bounded by $e^{C\sqrt{n}}$ for some $C$.
+Finally, the path from $\mathsf{a}$ to $\mathsf{b}$ contains at most $|\zeta|$ \northeast steps out of a total of at most $L_k$ is completely determined once all these steps are known. \end{proof}

 Overall, bounding again a product of binomial coefficient by a single one and the sum of the $L_k$ by $s$, we find that the total number of ways to obtain a given $\psi_1$ is at most